AlexxNica/securedrop/docs/hardware.rst

   <https://tails.boum.org/news/Tails_3.0_will_require_a_64-bit_processor/index.en.html>`_.

-These components are necessary to do the initial installation of SecureDrop and to process submissions using the airgapped workflow.
+These components are necessary to do the initial installation of SecureDrop and to process submissions using the air-gapped workflow.

--  ***Secure Viewing Station* (*SVS*)**: 1 physical computer used as an airgap to decrypt and view submissions retrieved from the *Application Server*.
+-  ***Secure Viewing Station* (*SVS*)**: 1 physical computer used as an air gap to decrypt and view submissions retrieved from the *Application Server*.

    -  The chosen hardware should be solely used for this purpose and